 – Satyakam Ray

 Researchers refer to creative flow as a state of effortless attention to complete a task with skilled performance.
-During the creative flow process, the person channelizes all his élan vital to focus on the task at hand and perform 100% to get a sense of fulfillment, uninterrupted joy, and esteemed self-worth.
+During the creative flow process, the person channelizes all his élan vital to focus on the job and perform 100% to get a sense of fulfillment, uninterrupted joy, and esteemed self-worth.
 Any creative writer’s personality, state of mind-happy or gloomy, favorable or hostile external factors, degree of motivation, and, more importantly, a calm, relaxed mind affect the flow to a great extent.
 Physical exercises and an active lifestyle also help to increase creative flow.

 Many claims that they get the flow from supernatural beings or in a dream state, which is still debatable and doubtful to some extent, but that is not in the purview of this article.